nickbarth/Sev.re/readme.md

 ### Final Notes

 Common build tools such as Make and GCC as well as Git, and screen will be installed by default.
-To circumvent this use the `-common` argument.
+To circumvent this use the `-common` argument or to circumvent the compadibility check use `-compad`.
 Feedback, Pushes, and Forks are welcome. :octocat:

 ### License
 MIT &copy; 2012 Nick Barth